Rhode Island: In popular culture

+Film and television

+Rhode Island has been the setting or the filming location of many feature films, documentaries, and television series.

 The Farrelly brothers and Seth MacFarlane depict Rhode Island in popular culture, often making comedic parodies of the state.
 MacFarlane's television series Family Guy is based in a fictional Rhode Island city named Quahog, and notable local events and celebrities are regularly lampooned.
 Peter Griffin is seen working at the Pawtucket brewery, and other state locations are mentioned.

 The 1956 film High Society (starring Bing Crosby, Grace Kelly, and Frank Sinatra) was set in Newport, Rhode Island.

 The 1974 film adaptation of The Great Gatsby was also filmed in Newport.